Yashraj-Jangra/SplitWise-Clone/README.md

 2.  **Register a Web App**:
     - In your project's dashboard, click the web icon (`</>`) to add a new web app.
-    - Give it a nickname (e.g., "SettleEase Web") and click "Register app".
+    - Give it a nickname (e.g., "{AppName} Web") and click "Register app".
     - You will be shown your Firebase configuration credentials.
 Copy these, as you'll need them for the `.env` file.

 3.  **Enable Authentication Methods**: